-The PMC is open to all solicitors admitted in Australia.
+The Practice Management Course (PMC) is open to all solicitors admitted in Australia.
 You do not need to be currently working as a Solicitor or hold a practising certificate to enrol in the course.

 Non-legal practice directors of Incorporated Legal Practices are not eligible to enrol in a PMC as they are not eligible to hold a Principal Practising Certificate.
 The legal practitioner must be a director of an Incorporated Legal Practice to hold a Principal Practising Certificate.

-Due to the COVID-19 pandemic, the remaining PMC workshops for 2020 will be delivered wholly online with sessions delivered using live streaming technology.
+Due to the COVID-19 pandemic, all workshops are entirely online until further notice.
 To participate, you must have a reliable internet connection, a webcam and a microphone.
-QLS will monitor virtual attendance to ensure participants meet the 'substantial participation' requirements under the PMC prescribed content.

 Yes, attendance and active participation in all workshop sessions is compulsory to meet the 'substantial participation' requirements under the PMC prescribed content.
 To satisfactorily complete the PMC, participants must: